mgsosna/mattsosna.com/_posts/projects/2021-02-11-spamCatch.md

 ![]({{  site.baseurl  }}/images/projects/demo.png)

-## Background
-SpamCatch is a fun side project I did to bring together [NLP](https://en.wikipedia.org/wiki/Natural_language_processing), [Flask](https://flask.palletsprojects.com/en/1.1.x/), and the front-end.
+[**SpamCatch**](https://spam-catcher.herokuapp.com) is a fun side project I did to bring together [natural language processing](https://en.wikipedia.org/wiki/Natural_language_processing), [Flask](https://flask.palletsprojects.com/en/1.1.x/), and [the front-end](https://blog.udacity.com/2014/12/front-end-vs-back-end-vs-full-stack-web-developers.html).
 Classifying spam text messages is a classic machine learning problem, but I'd never seen people test their classifier on raw strings of text.
-After building the classifier, I connected it to a JavaScript front-end to let users input their own text, with the webpage updating with the model's predicted probability of spam.
+I'd also never seen a spam classifier hooked up to frontend, where people could use the classifier without needing to know Python or Git.

+This blog post will go through how to build a spam classifier with a sleek frontend.
+In short, here are the steps:
+1. Create a [TF-IDF](https://monkeylearn.com/blog/what-is-tf-idf/) vectorizer on a corpus of ham and spam text messages
+2. Train a random forest classifier on the TF-IDF vectors
+3. Build a simple Flask app with endpoints for webpages and the random forest classifier
+4. Write the HTML and CSS for the user-facing pages
+5. Write the JavaScript to communicate between the user-facing pages and the spam classifier
+6. Deploy to Heroku so others can see your app

+**Make sure to [check out the actual app](https://spam-catcher.herokuapp.com)!** (If it takes a minute to load, that's because the dyno went to sleep.
+The free plan only gets you so far!)
+You can also view the source code [here](https://github.com/mgsosna/spamCatch).

 ## Table of contents
 * [**Python**](#python)